maxim-zhao/psrp/README.md

   - **`LoadPagedTiles`** is used for a repeated pattern of mapping in some tile data and loading t to VRAM.
   - **`String`** is used to encode various bits of text in the game (especially the lists).
 We use WLA DX's `.asciitable` to help with the mapping to avoid needing another monstrous macro like `TextToTilemap`.
 - We define some names for various RAM locations used by the game, as well as locations used by the new script engine code (which re-use areas used by the old engine).
 - Next we start defining a mixture of new code and patches to the old code to call into the new code.
-We use WLA DX's "section" syntax to define chunks of code and data and give WLA DX hints about where they need to be placed; this allows it to deal with packing the chunks into the available space for us.
+We use WLA DX's `.section` syntax to define chunks of code and data and give WLA DX hints about where they need to be placed; this allows it to deal with packing the chunks into the available space for us.
- - Some is marked as "overwrite", where we are patching over the original code at the address given.
+ - Some is marked as `overwrite`, where we are patching over the original code at the address given.
- - "force" sections also go exactly where we have said, but these can only be placed if we have also "unbackgrounded" the space.
+ - `force` sections also go exactly where we have said, but these can only be placed if we have also `unbackgrounded` the space.
- - "free" sections can go anywhere in the current bank.
+ - `free` sections can go anywhere in the current bank.
 This is useful for functions or data that are referenced from the same bank.
- - Some data can go literally anywhere as it's always accessed via paging; these are "superfree".
+ - Some data can go literally anywhere as it's always accessed via paging; these are `superfree`.
 - Note that we relocate and repopulate (using labels and macro) the "`SceneDataStruct`", in order to map in the majority of our recompressed and relocated graphics data.
 The tilemaps and palettes are all copied from the original ROM, the latter are relocated too.
 - The name entry screen is patched quite manually, including making data for a screen-specific run-oriented tilemap encoding.
 - For the credits, we inject new credits at the original data location.
 Note: please do not erase any credits on derived versions.